This post is also available in: हिन्दी (Hindi)

-Pros or Advantages of Laser Printer
+Pros of Laser Printer

-- Speed: The laser beam which the laser printer uses is known to move at very fast rate, thus making the printing process more faster.
+- Speed: The laser beam which the laser printer uses is known to move at a very fast rate, thus making the printing process faster.
 Compared to an inkjet or a dot matrix printer, laser printers are way faster.
 Especially if you need to print high volumes of paper, then laser printers will be the best option.
-Even the slowest versions of laser printers are able to print around 20 sheets of papers per minute.
+Even the slowest versions of laser printers are able to print around 20 sheets of paper per minute.
 High speed in essence can lead to more productivity and efficiency as well.

 - Quality: In terms of sharpness and quality, there is nothing that can beat a laser printer.
 Especially texts can be seen more sharp and precise.
-This is mainly due to the usage of laser technology that use toners to get fused into the paper directly.
+This is mainly due to the usage of laser technology that uses toners to get fused into the paper directly.
 Hence, it is completely free from smears and smudges.

-Cons or Disadvantages of Laser Printer
+Cons of Laser Printer

-- Graphics Handling: Although laser printers are able to produce simple color prints, they cannot handle high quality graphics images.
+- Graphics Handling: Although laser printers are able to produce simple color prints, they cannot handle high-quality graphics images.
 This makes them not recommended for printing photographs and other complex graphics materials.
 The only preferred option here is the inkjet printer.

 5. Solid Ink Printers